 Support for more data stores

-V2 supports copy data to/from more data stores than V1.
+The current version supports the copying of data to and from more data stores than V1.
 For a list of supported data stores, see the following articles:

 Support for on-demand Spark cluster

-In V1, you implement (Custom) DotNet Activity code by creating a .Net Class Library project with a class that implements the Execute method of the IDotNetActivity interface.
-Therefore, your custom code needs to be written in .Net Framework 4.5.2 and be executed on Windows-based Azure Batch Pool nodes.
+In V1, you implement (custom) DotNet activity code by creating a .NET class library project with a class that implements the Execute method of the IDotNetActivity interface.
+Therefore, you need to write your custom code in .NET Framework 4.5.2 and run it on Windows-based Azure Batch Pool nodes.

-In V2 Custom Activity, you are not required to implement a .Net interface.
-You can now directly run commands, scripts, and run your own custom code complied as an executable.
+In a custom activity in the current version, you don't have to implement a .NET interface.
+You can directly run commands, scripts, and your own custom code compiled as an executable.

-For more information, see Difference between custom activity in V1 and V2.
+For more information, see Difference between custom activity in Data Factory and version 1.

-- .NET SDK: The .NET SDK is updated for V2.
+.NET SDK: The .NET SDK is updated in the current version.

-- Python SDK: This SDK is new to V2.
+Python SDK: This SDK is new in the current version.

-- REST API: The REST API is updated for V2.
+REST API: The REST API is updated in the current version.

-The SDKs that are updated for V2 are not backward-compatible with version 1 clients.
+The SDKs that are updated in the current version are not backward-compatible with V1 clients.

-In V2, you can also monitor data factories by using Azure Monitor.
+in the current version, you can also monitor data factories by using Azure Monitor.
 The new PowerShell cmdlets support monitoring of integration runtimes.
-Both V1 and V2 support visual monitoring via monitoring application that can be launched from the Azure portal.
+Both V1 and V2 support visual monitoring via a monitoring application that can be launched from the Azure portal.